FOCS PARENT GROUP FREQUENTLY ASKED QUESTIONS

 Yes, if you identify as white and are a parent/guardian of a child of color.
 White-identified parents join our groups as parents of children of color, where at least one member of your family self-identifies as a POC.
 Your experience authentically engaging in a FOCS parent group and curriculum will be rooted in an ethos of racial equity and community power.
 We ask participants to commit to our Undoing Racism & White Privilege Agreement (see below) in their journey of group learning in a women of color-led space and organization.
 Our family gatherings and dialogues are spaces of liberation and power for our community whose lived experiences and intersectional identities are impacted by systemic oppression.

-Undoing Racism/White Privilege Clause:
+Undoing Racism/White Privilege Clause For Parent Group Participants: